Faculty + Staff

 Dr. A. Murat Hattat is an Associate Professor of Marketing at Lawrence Technological University’s College of Business and Information Technology.
 He joined the faculty at LTU after earning his Ph.D. in Business Administration, with a concentration in Marketing from the University of Rhode Island.
 Prior to his academic career, Dr. Hattat held managerial positions in marketing management, product management, and professional selling at multinational companies.

 Dr. Hattat is deeply committed to excellence in teaching both undergraduate and graduate programs at LTU.
-Over several academic years, he has taught a diverse range of courses, including undergraduate courses in Professional Selling, Digital Marketing, Consumer Analytics, Consumer Behavior, Principles of Marketing, Strategic Management and Business Policy.
-Additionally, he has taught Strategic Marketing Management at the graduate level and has supervised independent studies in marketing.
-He actively employs experiential learning strategies that include business simulations, inviting guest speakers from the industry, designing hands-on projects involving data analytics and consumer insights, and fostering critical discussions.
+Over several academic years, he has taught a wide range of courses, including undergraduate classes in Professional Selling, Digital Marketing, Consumer Analytics, Consumer Behavior, Principles of Marketing, Strategic Management, and Business Policy.
+He has also taught Strategic Marketing Management at the graduate level and supervised independent studies in marketing.
+He actively uses experiential learning strategies such as business simulations, inviting guest speakers from industry, designing hands-on projects involving data analytics and consumer insights, and fostering critical discussions.
 His dynamic approach enhances academic learning and prepares students for the challenges and demands of the contemporary business environment.
+He is known for creating innovative courses and integrating hands-on applications, business simulations, client-based projects, and industry certifications—including Salesforce, HubSpot, Tableau, and Google Analytics—into his classes to prepare students for professional success.

-Dr. Hattat has held several leadership positions within the college, including Chair of the Faculty Council and Chair of the College AACSB Faculty Development Committee.
-He has also served as a member of the Faculty Senate, the College AACSB Mission & Strategic Planning Committee, the College AACSB Curriculum and Standards Committee, and the College AACSB Assessment Committee.
-Dr. Hattat is dedicated to fostering an engaging, data-driven learning environment that prepares students for success in today’s dynamic marketing landscape.
+Dr. Hattat has held several leadership roles within the college, including Chair of the Faculty Council and Chair of the college’s AACSB Faculty Development Committee.
+He has also served on the Faculty Senate, the college’s AACSB Mission & Strategic Planning Committee, the AACSB Curriculum and Standards Committee, and the AACSB Assessment Committee.
+Additionally, he contributes as a journal and conference reviewer and actively participates in community partnerships, student advising, and outreach efforts.

 » Document Viewer